Digital Transformation| January 29, 2019

 Step 4: Repeat

-Since this is an annual task, you will need to repeat the process at the same time next year, and so on and so forth.
+Since this is an annual task, you will need to repeat the process at the same time next year.
 You must undertake annual reviews for the policies and procedures you were initially assessed against, otherwise, you may lose your HITRUST certification.

 How Much Does HITRUST Cost?